-As marketers, we all know how important measurement and reporting is to not only the success of our efforts but also to making adjustments and improvements along the way.
+As marketers, we all know how important measurement and reporting is to not only the success of our efforts, but also to making adjustments and improvements along the way.
 We tend to lean toward using ROI to measure the success of our big strategies and campaigns.
 But, when using an account-based marketing (ABM) strategy, ROI isn’t necessarily going to give you the full picture.

 The ultimate goal of an ABM strategy is to close big, complex deals.
-ABM takes more time and effort than an inbound strategy, and because of that, there is a lot riding on each phase of the process in order to see results.
+ABM takes more time and effort than an inbound strategy, and because of that, there is a lot of riding on each phase of the process in order to see results.

 To optimize your ABM strategy, you must be measuring and reporting on metrics across the entire buying cycle from marketing, sales and service/experience.